YitengZhou/Fitness-Jungle/Portfolio/System_Design.md

 |       5       | As a user, I want to view my friends list, so that I can interact with my friends. |
 |       6       | As a user, I want to check my daily route on the map, so that I can look back at and see where I have been today. |

-## Evolution of UI wireframes for key sub-systems
+## d.
+Evolution of UI wireframes for key sub-systems

 ### M5Stack Application